Install Debian to Beaglebone Black eMMC

 There is an SSH server running by default available through the mini-USB port.

-Find the IP address of the BBB on your LAN (plug the BBB into your Ethernet).
+Find the IP address of the BBB on your LAN (plug the BBB into the Ethernet).
 Assuming local network IP addresses 192.168.1.xxx, from your laptop:

 nmap -p 22 192.168.1.* --open